ming71/CV_PaperDaily/README.md

 * AMRNet: Chips Augmentation in Areial Images Object Detection
 * Align Deep Features for Oriented Object Detection
 * IterDet: Iterative Scheme for ObjectDetection in Crowded Environments
+* BBRefinement: An universal scheme to improve precision of box object detectors

 ---